nono303/win-svn/README.md

 ----
 #### Finally
-add svn directives to  apache config.
-If using [mod_authn_ntlm](https://github.com/TQsoft-GmbH/mod_authn_ntlm) for authentication, the directives will look like
+Add svn directives to httpd config.
+If using [mod_authn_ntlm](https://github.com/TQsoft-GmbH/mod_authn_ntlm) for authentication, the directives will look like:

     ```
     <Location /svn>